velvetkevorkian/BracketsAsciiFonts/readme.md

 - A 'quick use' shortcut for using the same font without opening the panel

 ##Release log
+- 0.0.2 : Nicer layout thanks to @larz0
 - 0.0.1 : Initial release (19/01/2014)

 ##License